 Ceilings Visually inspected from floor level.
-Plasterboard.
+The ceilings appear to be a mixture of timber lath and plaster and plasterboard type.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard and plastered on hard.
+The internal walls appear to be a mixture of timber lath and plaster and plasterboard type.